evanx/redis-scan-bash/README.md

 ##### uptimeRemote

-An ssh remote `user@host` can be specified for `uptime` perhaps via an ssh forced command.
+An ssh remote `user@host` can be specified for `uptime.` This access could be via an ssh forced command.

 The script will then ssh to the remote Redis host to get the loadavg via the `uptime` command as follows:
 ```shell
   ssh $uptimeRemote uptime | sed -n 's/.* load average: \([0-9]*\)\..*/\1/p'
 ```